-"Family care leave" may be taken for (1) the birth of a child of the employee; (2) the placement of a child with the employee in connection with adoption or foster care of a child; or (3) care for the employee's child, parent, grandparent, grandchild, sibling, spouse, or registered domestic partner who (including registered domestic partner or same sex spouse) or child, who has a serious health condition.
-For purposes of this policy, "child" may be a biological, adopted, foster, or step child or legal ward, or child of a person standing "in loco parentis" by providing day-to-day care and financial support, where the child is under age 18, or age 18 or older and incapable of self care because of a mental or physical disability.
-"Parent" means a biological, adoptive, step or foster parent, or other gerson who stood "in loco parentis" to a child by providing day-to-day care and financial support.
-In-laws are not covered by this policy.
+"Family care leave" may be taken for (1) the birth of a child of the employee; (2) the placement of a child with the employee in connection with adoption or foster care of a child; or (3) care for the employee's child, parent, parent in law, grandparent, grandchild, sibling, spouse, or registered domestic partner who has a serious health condition.
+For purposes of this policy, "child" may be a biological, adopted, foster, or step child or legal ward, or child of a person standing "in loce parentis" by providing day to day care and financial support, where the child is under age 18, or age 18 or older and incapable of self care because of a mental or physical disability.
+"Parent" means a biological, adoptive, step or foster parent, or other person who stood "in loce parentis" to a child by providing day to day care and financial support.
+"Parent in law" means the parent of a spouse or domestic partner.

 "Medical leave" may be taken for an employee's serious health condition.
-A "serious health condition" is one that requires either in-patient care in a medical facility or continuing treatment or supervision by a health care provider.
+A "serious health condition" is one that requires either in patient care in a medical facility or continuing treatment or supervision by a health care provider.

-Military Family Leave comparable to that provided by the FMLA is also availablemay be taken for eligible employees for qualifying reasons related to care for, or the needs of, an employee's spouse, domestic partner, child or parent who is on active duty or has been called to active duty in the United States Armed Forces. who provide care for covered service members with a serious injury or illness and because of any qualifying immediate need arising out of the fact that a covered military member is on active duty or has been notified of an impending call or order to active duty in support of a contingency operation.
+Military Family Leave may be taken for eligible employees for qualifying reasons related to care for, or the needs of, an employee's spouse, domestic partner, child or parent who is on active duty or has been called to active duty in the United States Armed Forces.
 Any questions regarding Military Family Leave should be directed to the Human Resources Manager.

-The 12-month period during which the 12 workweeks of leave may be taken under this section shall be the 12-month period measured forward from the date upon which the
+The 12-month period during which the 12 workweeks of leave may be taken under this section shall be the 12-month period measured forward from the date upon which the employee's first family care or medical leave begins.